hrushi-harde/devops-learning-journey/README.md

-DevOps Learning Journey ✨
+DevOps Learning Journey

-This repository documents my DevOps learning journey through training sessions, handwritten notes, hands-on practice, and project work.
+This repository documents my learning journey in DevOps, Cloud Computing, and related technologies.
+It contains handwritten notes, key concepts, and hands-on learning activities completed during training sessions.

-Day 01 - Foundation Concepts
+## Day 01 - Introduction to DevOps and AWS Cloud

-Topics Covered
+### Topics Covered

-Introduction to Cloud Computing
+* Introduction to Cloud Computing
-Types of Cloud and Cloud Services
+* Types of Cloud and Cloud Services
-Software Development Life Cycle (SDLC) and its phases Software Development Models
+* Software Development Life Cycle (SDLC)
+* Phases of SDLC
+* Software Development Models

-Waterfall Model
+  * Waterfall Model
-Agile Model
+  * Agile Model
-Introduction to DevOps
+* Introduction to DevOps
-Introduction to CI/CD
+* Introduction to CI/CD

-Learning Outcome
+### Key Learnings

-Understood the fundamentals of cloud computing and cloud service models.
+* Understood the fundamentals of Cloud Computing.
+* Learned different cloud deployment and service models.
-Learned the phases of the Software Development Life Cycle (SDLC).
+* Studied the phases of the Software Development Life Cycle.
-Compared Waterfall and Agile development methodologies.
+* Compared Waterfall and Agile methodologies.
-Gained an introduction to DevOps culture and practices.
+* Gained an understanding of DevOps culture and practices.
-Learned the basics of Continuous Integration and Continuous Delivery/Deployment (CI/CD).
+* Learned the basics of Continuous Integration and Continuous Delivery/Deployment.

-Handwritten Notes
+### Notes

-From notes 1 to 6 images
+Handwritten notes for all topics covered during Day 01 are available in the `Day-01` directory.